How to Deal With Financial Infidelity

 If you've experienced financial infidelity, you may need to separate your finances until trust can be re-established in your relationship.

 Consider All Options

+If one party is unwilling or unable to make the changes necessary to change past behaviors or forgive the other person, it is OK to end the relationship.
+However, it is best not to make the decision lightly.
 You will need to carefully work to handle finances during the divorce, especially when you cannot trust the other person in your relationship.

 AARP.
 "Keeping Money Secrets From Your Spouse."
 Accessed Nov.
 21, 2019.